md-mudassir7/Dynamic-Programming/Matrix Variants/minimumFallingPathSumI/README.md

     4.dp[i][j] is the minimum of 3 values(top diagonally left,top diagonally right and the top value)

     5.At the end we return the minimum value stored in the last row of dp matrix

+Approach2

+    1.This is a space optimised solution for the above dp code

+    2.Instead of creating the dp matrix we Modify the existing matrix itself and return the minimum value stored in the last row of the matrix

+    3.The code gives better understanding